-If you never intend venturing off-road, then the bottle jack will do just fine.
+If you never intend to venture off-road, then the bottle jack will do just fine.
 If your intention is to change a tire on-road then stick to the factory jack or a bigger bottle jack.

 If your FJ is running on 33” tires and a slight lift then a 48” hi-lift jack will suffice.

-48″ is fine for most application, however for 6″ lifts, throw in some really rough terrain, the 60″ is recommended.
+48″ is fine for most applications, however for 6″ lifts, throw in some really rough terrain, the 60″ is recommended.